 Branded Like a Fool?

-The power of the brand over us is immense.
+The brand’s power over us is immense.
 We will gladly pay more for it, go out of our way for it, model ourselves on it.
-Given this loyalty and commitment we must derive some benefit from being associated with company brands.
+Given this loyalty and commitment, we must derive some benefit from being associated with company brands.
 Why do we have this abiding love of the brand?
 What does it tell us about ourselves?

-To brand something is to stamp an identity on it.
+To brand something is to stamp it with an identity.
 It denotes belonging.

 There is certainly value attached to a brand.
 We will associate it with certain qualities and standards.
 It gives us confidence in the product because we believe we know what we are getting.
 A product without identity, without source, without credentials is an unknown.
 Branding does provide a sort of guarantee as to what we are buying,

 Branding also reinforces our buying decision.
-If others are desiring that brand, are buying that brand then we too can have confidence in it.
+If others desire and buy that brand, we can have confidence in it too.
 There is safety in numbers.
-And the bigger and more successful the brand the more confidence we can have.
+And the bigger and more successful the brand, the more confidence we can have.

 What puzzles me is why consumers have so readily embraced the branded logo.
 Has it been done by stealth?
-Have we been unwittingly duped by the commercial world as they have sneakily and increasingly introduced logos into all aspects of our life?
+Have we been unwittingly duped by the commercial world, which has sneakily and increasingly introduced logos into every aspect of our lives?

 Some companies, forsaking any ideas of subtlety, even go to an extreme in “logoising” their products – Gap, French Connection.
 They want to shout out their company name and logo as loud as possible.
 And we, as consumers, by buying those products, let them get away with it.

-When companies so visibly and flagrantly brand their products, by buying those products, we are effectively branding ourselves.
+When companies so visibly and flagrantly brand their products, by buying those products, we effectively brand ourselves.
 Are we aware of this?
 Why do we feel that we have to broadcast the details of our purchases to others?
-What are we saying by shouting out about our brand affiliations?
-Are we satisfying some sub-conscious need?
+What are we saying when we shout out our brand affiliations?
+Are we satisfying some subconscious need?
 Are we reaching out for some hidden craving to belong?

 When carrying a logo, it’s like demonstrating our support for a favourite football team.
 It’s a way of making a statement about ourselves, something that others can readily access.
 It becomes an extension of the individual.
 This is who I am.
 I wear this, I shop here, I eat this.
 It says so much about the person… their income, their lifestyle, their beliefs.

-The wearing of logoed products is not, however, primarily about showing off.
-Even mid-range companies develop brands as a way of differentiating themselves from the competition.
+The wearing of logoed products, however, is not primarily about showing off.
+Even mid-range companies develop brands to differentiate themselves from the competition.
 Surely, for consumers, there can’t be much benefit to flaunting a mediocre, non-prestigious brand.
 And yet they still do it.

 It may be that, for many people, it is better to belong to something, even at a lesser level, than it is to belong to nothing at all.
 And, of course, it’s important to be comfortable with yourself; it’s important to fit in.

-If you’ve needed a carrier bag to go somewhere have you ever chosen the bag out of the cupboard on the basis of the venue you are attending or the people you will be with?
+If you’ve needed a carrier bag to go somewhere, have you ever chosen a bag from the cupboard based on the venue you are attending or the people you will be with?
 I’m sure many of us have.
 Most of us are aware of the messages that a brand can signal.
-We are also aware that others can be quick to form opinions of us.
+We are also aware that others can be quick to form opinions about us.

-The proliferation and power of the logo inevitably puts pain and stress into our buying decisions as the wider significance of those decisions becomes more evident.
-Get it wrong and there may well be implications.
+The proliferation and power of the logo inevitably put pain and stress into our buying decisions as the wider significance of those decisions becomes more evident.
+Get it wrong, and there may well be implications.

 Branding is certainly a mutually beneficial relationship.
 Hence its success.

-For organisations it generates loyalty to them.
+For organisations, it generates loyalty.
 It guarantees them regular and repeat business.
-Hence, the efforts they make to cultivate and protect their brand.
+Hence, they make efforts to cultivate and protect their brand.

-For consumers, it may be that we just accept the brand and its logo as part of the product we are buying.
-More likely, our desire for the brand, for that strong logo, is much more about giving us our confidence and station in society.
+For consumers, we may just accept the brand and its logo as part of the product we are buying.
+More likely, our desire for the brand, for that strong logo, is about giving us confidence and status in society.
 We are, it seems, too often captivated by the brand and the almighty logo.

 Yet, do we really need it to be so conspicuous and ostentatious?
 Or, perhaps, that is the very essence of its appeal.